 The Jefferson Scholars Foundation will award National Fellowships to outstanding scholars at top institutions across the country who are completing dissertations in American history, politics, public policy and foreign relations.
-In addition, the Foundation is pleased to offer the following two designated National Fellowships for the 2017-2018 academic year.
-To be considered for either of the designated Fellowships, please indicate your interest in your application.
+In addition, the Foundation is pleased to offer the following designated National Fellowships for the 2018-2019 academic year.
+To be considered for the designated Fellowship, please indicate your interest in your application.

 Jefferson Scholars/Hagley Library Dissertation Fellowship in Business and Politics

 The Jefferson Scholars/Hagley Fellowship supports completion of exceptional dissertations for which the Hagley’s Library research materials constitute a significant source and that connect with the mission of the National Fellowship Program.

 For many decades the Hagley Library has been the preeminent business history library in the United States, with over seven miles of manuscript materials, 300,000 published sources, and more than two million visual images.
 Many researchers have availed themselves of Hagley’s research grants to use its business and politics collections, including the archives of the National Association of Manufacturers, United States Chamber of Commerce, and National Foreign Trade Council.
 Hagley also sponsors significant scholarly programming, including seminars, conferences, and lectures pertaining to the relationship between business and politics.
 It is the administrative headquarters of the Business History Conference, the principal academic organization of business historians in the United States.
 More information on Hagley’s collections is available here.

 Like other National Fellows, the Business and Politics Fellow is paired with a senior scholar in the Fellow’s field who will serve as a mentor and provide critical guidance during the year.
 The Fellow also participates in the fall and spring conferences and receives training on how to reach broader audiences.